bormaxi8080/starred/README.md

 - [CiCiUi/django-db-logger](https://github.com/CiCiUi/django-db-logger) - Django logging in database
 - [d60/twikit](https://github.com/d60/twikit) - Twitter API Scraper | Without an API key | Twitter Internal API | Free | Twitter scraper | Twitter Bot
 - [x011/SecretPixel](https://github.com/x011/SecretPixel) - SecretPixel is a cutting-edge steganography tool designed to securely conceal sensitive information within images.
 It stands out in the realm of digital steganography by combining advanced encryption,
-- [Fanghua-Yu/SUPIR](https://github.com/Fanghua-Yu/SUPIR) - SUPIR aims at developing Practical Algorithms for Photo-Realistic Image Restoration In the Wild
+- [Fanghua-Yu/SUPIR](https://github.com/Fanghua-Yu/SUPIR) - SUPIR aims at developing Practical Algorithms for Photo-Realistic Image Restoration In the Wild.
+Our new online demo is also released at suppixel.ai.
 - [shuque/pydig](https://github.com/shuque/pydig) - pydig: a DNS query tool written in Python
 - [shurutech/mql](https://github.com/shurutech/mql) - MQL tool is designed to generate SQL queries directly from natural language inputs.
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult